r3e-network/neo-n3-mcp/API.md

 ### neo://network/status

-Get the current status of the Neo N3 network.
+Get the current status of the Neo N3 network (defaults to mainnet).

 **Parameters:**
 - None